Getting Your Custody Order Recognized & Enforced in the U.S

 Access cases

-• Hague Convention Article 21 remedy does not specifically include returning a child to another country for visits, though the court may decide to do so.
+• Hague Convention Article 21 remedy does not specifically include sending a child to another country for visits, though the court may decide to do so.

-• UCCJEA requires enforcement of foreign orders according to their terms, which would include visits in another country.
+• UCCJEA requires enforcement of foreign orders according to their terms.
+This could include visits in another country.

 Defenses